ethereum/EIPs/EIPS/eip-1.md

 An EIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

-## Core EIP Specifications

-***The Specification of Core EIPs is the responsibility of the Core Developers***, who the Editors treat as an independent Working Group.
+## Working Groups

-Core EIPs first enter EIP source control as **Drafts**.
-While they are **Drafts** they belong to the Core WG workflow.
-The stages of Core document workflow, the formatting and notational requirements for Core EIP Specifications and their relationship to the Executable Specifications, all of these are Core Developer concerns.
+Many proposals will come into EIP process via working groups who take responsibility for their specification and technical quality.
+The stages of Working Group workflow, the formatting and notational requirements for their Specifications, all of these are WG concerns.

+* Working group proposals first enter the EIP process as **Drafts**.
+* While WG proposals are **Drafts** their Specification belongs to the WG, including their workflow, formatting, notation, and relationship to other Ethereum Specifications.
-Core EIPs reenter the EIP workflow to become **Final** when they describe what actually goes live on the Ethereum mainnet (after that the network can't be changed without another fork.)
-The Editors' responsibility is to work with the authors to ensure that Final EIPs meet all standards of format, style, and usage.
+* WG EIPs reenter the EIP process to become **Final**, that is, to describe what actually goes live on the Ethereum mainnet.
+(After that the network can't be changed without another fork.)

+Currently, only the Core Developers are organized enough to already be doing this job.

+### Core EIPs

+***The Specification of Core EIPs is the responsibility of the Core Developers***, who the Editors treat as an independent working group.

+## Editorial Services

+The Editors' job, for indivitual authors and for working group, is to work with the authors to ensure that Final EIPs meet all standards of format, style, and usage, and to provide administrative and publication services.

 ## EIP Work Flow